hinter-net/hinter-cline/hinter-helper.md

 ## Report Draft Frontmatter

-The core of the reporting system is the YAML frontmatter at the top of each report draft (`.md`) file.
+The core of the reporting system is the YAML frontmatter at the top of each report draft file.

-When you use the "Create a report draft" option, the `to` and `except` fields are populated for you based on your interactive selections.
+When you create a draft, the `to` and `except` fields are populated interactively, while `sourcePath` and `destinationPath` are left empty for you to fill in.
-The `sourcePath` and `destinationPath` fields are initially empty, and can often be left that way.

 ### Example: Sending a Markdown Report

-This is the most common use case.
-The body of the draft file itself is sent as the report.
+This is the most common use case, where the body of the draft file itself is sent as the report.
-If `sourcePath` and `destinationPath` are empty, they default to the path of the draft file itself.
+If `sourcePath` and `destinationPath` are empty, they default to the relative path of the draft file.

 ```yaml
 ---